vlandham/captain_z/out/captain_z.md

 The fast sails of Wind Drinker brought Captain Z to the Port of Goodnews as night fell on the city.

 The harbor master was paid extra to keep his mouth shut about the ship, but Captain Z knew it hardly mattered.
 If someone wanted to find out she was there, it would happen.
-She would be gone soon anyways.
+She needed to be gone soon anyways.
 Since she had turned to pirating, Goodnews wasn't the kind of town she liked to stay in long.

 She walked through the crowded streets, winding around familiar restaurants and stores until she made it to the quiet little alley known as Incident Avenue.
 Two blocks down and there was Dr. Star's home and workplace.
 The sign above it read _Star Light, Star Bright: Schooling and Support for Children in Need_.

-It was well past closing time, but Captain Z knocked just the same.
-After a few minutes, she could hear someone behind it walking up.
+It was well past visiting hours, but Captain Z knocked just the same.
+After a few minutes, she could hear someone behind the door.

 "We're closed," a voice shouted.
 Captain Z could tell it was Nora, trying to sound sterner then she was.

-"Well, then you better open back up," Captain Z responded.
+"Well, then you better open back up," Captain Z shouted back.

 "Sofia, is that you?"
 Nora opened the door a crack to look through.
 Then she opened it all the way and ran out to give her friend a hug.
 It had been nearly a year since they had last seen each other.